 How Do I Update My Theme? ↑ Back to top

-First, in every theme package we include a changelog.txt that includes all changes for each version.
-This changelog is also available via your Downloads page and the documentation for each theme.
+In every theme package, we include a changelog.txt that includes all changes for each version.
+This Changelog is also available via your Downloads page and the documentation for each theme.
 It’s worth reading to understand if the changes are valuable to you and your site.
-Of course we recommend staying updated.
+Of course, we recommend staying updated.

 Do Your Themes Work With Plugins? ↑ Back to top